Free Trial

 Is A SPAC II Acquisition's short interest increasing or decreasing?

-A SPAC II Acquisition saw a decrease in short interest in May.
-As of May 15th, there was short interest totaling 41,600 shares, a decrease of 10.5% from the previous total of 46,500 shares.
+A SPAC II Acquisition saw a drop in short interest in May.
+As of May 15th, there was short interest totaling 41,600 shares, a drop of 10.5% from the previous total of 46,500 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does A SPAC II Acquisition's short interest compare to its competitors?